-But do not get disappointed, there are definitely ways to reduce maintenance on your aquarium.
-In the rest of the article I will explain some things that you need to know about cleaning the fish poop from your tank, so keep on reading.
-Hope you find it helpful.
+But do not get disappointed.
+There are definitely ways to reduce maintenance on your aquarium.
+In the rest of the article, I will explain some things that you need to know about cleaning the fish poop from your tank, so keep reading.
+I hope you find it helpful.

 It is useful to have a clean-up crew in your tank to find all kinds of organic leftovers.
 If these critters would not find all the organic leftovers, it would turn into a major source of ammonia.
 If your tank is unable to handle the ammonia spikes, it would become a major threat to your fish.
 If you’re overfeeding, a lot of uneaten food drops to the bottom.

 When Not To Add a Cleanup Crew